FuelLabs/fuels-ts/docs/QUICKSTART.md

 > ⚠️ Notice: All the the commands will have the folder path relative to my-fuel-dapp, in order to know where you should execute things.

-Now let's add the root chain configuration, this enables us to initialize the chain with the configs we desire, on our case let's initialize the `initial_state` with a single known account.
+Now let's add the root chain configuration.
+This enables us to initialize the chain with the configs we desire.
+In our case let's initialize the `initial_state` with a single known account.

-> For this `tutorial` the `known account` will be following; <br />
+> For this `tutorial` the `known account` will be following: <br />
 > PublicKey: `0x94ffcc53b892684acefaebc8a3d4a595e528a8cf664eeb3ef36f1020b0809d0d` <br />
 > PrivateKey: `0xa449b1ffee0e2205fa924c6740cc48b3b473aa28587df6dab12abc245d1f5298`